chatgpt4pcg/2025-llms4pcg/content/competition/rules/submission.md

 ## Result Announcement

-All participating teams will receive email notifications of their results using the email addresses provided in the submission email.
-The winner will also be announced on our website.
+The final results will be announced between August 26 - 29, 2025, during the [competition session at IEEE CoG 2025](https://cog2025.inesc-id.pt/program/#schedule) and will also be available on the competition website shortly thereafter.
+All participating teams will receive email notifications of their results using the email addresses provided in their submission.
+In addition, the winner will be announced on our website.